What Services Does the Library System Provide Correctional Facilities?

 The systems and the correctional facility libraries will negotiate criteria for filling ILL requests from holdings within the system and for filling from outside the system.

-3. Collection Development: The system’s State aid funds may be used to assist the correctional facility librarian to purchase all types of library materials which supplement the collection of the correctional library.
-Consultation with the facility librarian regarding reader’s advisory resources; user needs assessment of the educational, cultural and recreational needs of inmates; facility directives such as treatment or transition/re-entry; and resources for new readers or non-English readers ensures that the most-needed materials are purchased for long-term loan to the facility.
+The system’s State aid funds may be used to assist the correctional facility librarian to purchase all types of library materials which supplement the collection of the correctional library.
+Consultation with the facility librarian regarding reader’s advisory resources; user needs assessment of the educational, cultural and recreational needs of incarcerated individuals; facility directives such as treatment or transition/re-entry; and resources for new readers or non-English readers ensures that the most-needed materials are purchased for long-term loan to the facility.
 Materials purchased with the system’s State aid funds remain the property of the public library system.

-5. Consultant Services: System consultant services may include: training programs, reading lists, identification and location of vendors for specialized materials, assistance with effective use of system resources, assistance with program development, workshops for inmates, exhibits, advice on library management, operations, copyright compliance, etc.
+System consultant services may include: training programs, reading lists, identification and location of vendors for specialized materials, assistance with effective use of system resources, assistance with program development, workshops for incarcerated individuals, exhibits, advice on library management, operations, copyright compliance, etc.

-7. Programs: Funds, resources and support may be available to correctional facility libraries for programs which encourage personal growth and learning by inmates.
+Funds, resources and support may be available to correctional facility libraries for programs which encourage personal growth and learning by incarcerated individuals.

 8. Additional system services may include but are not limited to the following:

-- Guides and directories to regional inmate transitional and re-entry services
+- Guides and directories to regional incarcerated individual transitional and re-entry services

 - Loan of rotating or deposit collections